Intentional camera movement: Technique

 The process often involves the selection of a narrow aperture and the use of filters and light to achieve a suitable shutter speed.
 Proponents experiment both with the duration of the exposure and the direction and amount of camera movement while the shutter is open.
 Examples of exposures often range from 1/20 to 1/2 second though experimenting with settings often creates unique results.
 A shutter speed of 1/8 of a second is an example of what might retain the shape of subjects, and strip away surface detail.
 The effect depends significantly on the direction that the camera is moved in relation to the subject as well as the speed of the movement.

-If light levels are high, the use of neutral-density filters will reduce the light entering the lens, thus enabling the exposure to be extended with the pricetag of limiting the quality of good lenses.
+If light levels are high, the use of neutral-density filters will reduce the light entering the lens, thus enabling the exposure to be extended with the drawback of limiting the quality of good lenses.
 A polarising filter can also be fitted to the lens.
 This has a dual effect of reducing reflections within the image and reducing the light by about two stops.
 Photographers set the camera's ISO setting to the lowest available on the camera (commonly 100), as this reduces the camera's sensitivity to light and so gives the slowest possible shutter speed.

 The direction of movement of the lens has a dramatic effect on the results.
 Repetition is required, along with much experimentation, to establish where and how to move the camera to achieve the desired effect.
 The camera can be moved upwards, downwards, to the right or left or away from or towards the subject while being handheld as well as in an infinite number of more creative motions.
 The camera may be turned, angled, and rapidly moved back and forth.